Outcomes study supports brachytherapy as a new gold standard for treating prostate cancer

 In recounting his experience with brachytherapy, Grohmann says the biopsy done for diagnosing his cancer was more uncomfortable than the procedure itself.

 “I arrived at the hospital at ten in the morning, had the procedure and was having tea and a cookie by one o’clock.
-My wife and I went out for dinner that night and it’s been clear sailing for me ever since,” says Grohmann.
+My spouse and I went out for dinner that night and it’s been clear sailing for me ever since,” says Grohmann.

 Dr. Mira Keyes is a radiation oncologist and head of BC Cancer Agency’s Prostate Brachytherapy Program.
 She is also a clinical associate professor of radiation oncology at UBC.